tch521/AIMday-2024/docs/cmip6_to_agcd/problemstatement.md

 The image above is a not-to-scale representation of some other useful data that we could incorporate into our models to improve the estimates.
 Elevation is known to have a particularly strong correlation with temperature so it is not hard to imagine how it could be useful.
-Land use is more subtle, but may help to factor in urban-heat-island effects.
+Land use is more subtle, but it may help to factor in urban-heat-island effects.

 ### *Should there be a random noise component?*